jamalmazrui/A11yAI/ReadMe.md

 This is a curated collection of freely-distributable, documentation addressing accessibility and AI.
 Accessibility is often abbreviated as a11y.

-Some documements are specifically about the topic of a11y and AI.
-Others are intended as guides to various AI engines, structured according to accessibility guidelines for compatibility with assistive technology employed by users with disabilities.
+Some documents are specifically about the topic of a11y and AI.
+Others are intended as accessible guides to various AI engines-- documents viewable with assistive technology such as screen readers.

 The original documents are in .pdf format.
 Each file name is the same as the title of its content (or a close approximation to the title).
 For maximum accessibility, conversions to HTML and plain text formats (.htm and .txt) are also included (files with the same names except for a different extension).

-About 20 documents are included on the following topics:
+About 60 documents are included on the following topics:

 - Ethical AI
 - Google Gemini